-843.3.4 Pressure-Limiting Requirements in Compressor Stations
+843.3.4 Pressure-Relieving and Pressure-Limiting Requirements in Compressor Stations

-- (a) Pressure Relief.
-Pressure relief or other suitable protective devices of sufficient capacity and sensitivity shall be installed and maintained to ensure that the maximum allowable operating pressure of the station piping and equipment is not exceeded by more than 10%. - (b) Pressure Relief Valves.
+- (a) Pressure-Relieving.
+Pressure-relieving or other suitable protective devices of sufficient capacity and sensitivity shall be installed and maintained to ensure that the maximum allowable operating pressure of the station piping and equipment is not exceeded by more than 10%. - (b) Pressure Relief Valves.
 A pressure relief valve or pressure-limiting device, such as a pressure switch or unloading device, shall be installed in the discharge line of each positive displacement transmission compressor between the gas compressor and the first discharge block valve.
 If a pressure relief valve is the primary overprotection device, then the relieving capacity shall be equal to or greater than the capacity of the compressor.
-If the relief valves on the compressor do not prevent the possibility of overpressuring the pipeline as specified in section 845, a relieving or pressure-limiting device shall be installed on the pipeline to prevent it from being overpressured beyond the limits prescribed by this Code. - (c) Venting.
-Vent lines provided to exhaust the gas from the pressure relief valves to atmosphere shall be extended to a location where the gas may be discharged without undue hazard.
-Vent lines shall have sufficient capacity so that they will not inhibit the performance of the relief valve.
+If the relief valves on the compressor do not prevent the possibility of overpressuring the pipeline as specified in section 845, a relieving or pressure-limiting device shall be installed on the pipeline to prevent it from being overpressured beyond the limits prescribed by this Code. - (c) Vent Piping.
+Vent piping that can operate above atmospheric pressure shall be designed, constructed, and tested in accordance with this Code.
+Vent piping provided to exhaust the gas from the pressure relief valves to atmosphere shall be extended to a location where the gas may be discharged without undue hazard.
+Vent piping shall have sufficient capacity so that it will not inhibit the performance of the relief valve.
 For additional design considerations, see para.
 841.1.9(d). - 843.3.5 Fuel Gas Control.
 An automatic device designed to shut off the fuel gas when the engine stops shall be provided on each gas engine operating with pressure gas injection.
 The engine distribution manifold shall be automatically vented simultaneously. - 843.3.6 Cooling and Lubrication Failures.
 All gas compressor units shall be equipped with shutdown or alarm devices to operate in the event of inadequate cooling or lubrication of the units.